siliconflow/onediff/README.md

 |           | SVD DeepCache               | stable       | beta       | stable    | beta       |           |            |

 **Note: Enterprise Edition contains all the functionality in Community Edition.**
-* stable: release for public usage, and has long-term support;
-* beta: release for professional usage, and has long-term support;
-* alpha: early release for expert usage, and is **under active development**;

 ### Acceleration for production environment
 #### PyTorch Module compilation